HeinDuijf/DiversityAbility/README.md

 notebook, some scripts are stored in `scripts/notebook.py`, which is run in one of the initial notebook cells.

+### The agent-based model: `community.py`
+The central class `Community` is defined in `community.py`.
+A `Community` is an *agent-based model* consisting of a network of sources and agents, and it can be used to compute the estimated accuracy of a given group of agents.

+### Jupyter notebook: `DataAnalysis.ipynb`
+The jupyter notebook contains a preliminary analysis of the agent-based model based on some simulations.
+The notebook contains some graphs that illustrate the trade-off between ability, diversity and randomness.

 ### Simulations: `simulation.py`
-The central class `Simulation` and method `Simulation.run()` is defined in `simulation.py`, the method produces the csv file `data/clean.csv`.
-The method `Simulation.run()` runs a simulation consisting of generating `number_of_communities` communities and estimating the accuracy of each community by running `number_of_voting_simulations` voting simulations.
+The central class `SimulationTeams` and method `SimulationTeams.run()` is defined in `simulation.py`, the method produces the csv files in the folder `data`.
+The method `SimulationTeams.run()` runs a simulation consisting of generating `number_of_communities` communities and creating the three types of teams for each community and estimating the accuracy of each team by running `number_of_voting_simulations` voting simulations.

-### Figures: `figures.py`
-The script `figures.py` creates a folder `new_figures` containing all the figures.
-The folder `generate_figures` contains the scripts that generate figures.
-Each script in that folder is associated with one of the figures.

-### Statistical analysis: `stats.py`
-The script `stats.py` runs the statistical analysis that generates several csv files in  the folder `stats_scripts`.
-The folder `stats_scripts` contains scripts that generate the csv files.
-Each script in that folder is associated with one of the csv files.

 ## 5. Licence and citation
 This repository accompanies an academic paper (in progress).
 In the meantime,